-Rates for dining plans, effective with the fall semester 2004, vary from \$478 to \$1,271 per semester.
+Rates for dining plans vary from \$490 to \$1,303 per semester.
 Please note that dining plan rates are subject to change at the beginning of a semester or summer semester.
 Students are offered a choice of one-semester dining plans beginning on the residence hall move in day and continuing through the final examination period.
 For information about meal plans, contact LSU Dining, P.O.
 Box 21773, Baton Rouge, Louisiana 70894, telephone 578-6642.
 Additional information may be obtained by visiting the LSU website www.fas.lsu.edu/ccop/